mihdan/cyr2lat/readme.txt

 = 7.1.0 (08.08.2026) =
 * Hardened data validation in admin.
 * Fixed slug generation for new drafts created by Yoast Duplicate Post when copying the original slug is disabled.
+* Prevented a fatal error when WooCommerce fires the product-read hook without a product object.

 = 7.0.2 (24.05.2026) =
 * Fixed legacy WooCommerce local variation attributes with punctuation in attribute names after upgrading from versions before 7.0.